 Researchers found the healthy eating plan reduces the risk of excess weight gain and gestational diabetes.

-Following the Mediterranean diet has been correlated with preventing heart disease, stabilizing blood sugar, and reducing blood pressure.
-But now, researchers have found another potential benefit of this thoroughly studied eating plan: a healthier pregnancy.
+Following the Mediterranean diet has been correlated with preventing heart disease, stabilizing blood sugar, and

 A study published on July 23 in the journal PLOS Medicine found that the Mediterranean diet led to a significantly lower risk of gestational diabetes and a reduction in excess weight gain during pregnancy.

 In the study, researchers in the United Kingdom studied more than 1,100 moms-to-be of various ethnicities who had certain risk factors for pregnancy complications, like obesity and chronic high blood pressure, at five inner-city hospitals.

 Researchers looked at data from 553 of the participants, who were assigned to a Mediterranean-style diet.
 The eating plan recommended a high consumption of nuts, extra virgin olive oil, fresh fruit and vegetables, non-refined grains, and legumes, along with a moderate to high amount of fish, a small-to-moderate amount of poultry and dairy, and little to no amounts of red meat and processed meat.
 The diet recommended avoiding all sugary drinks, fast food, and meals with high amounts of animal fat.

 Participants in the Mediterranean-style diet group received 30 grams of mixed nuts per day, a half liter of extra virgin olive oil each week, face-to-face consultations with dietitians at 18, 20 and 28 weeks’ gestation, and phone sessions at 24 and 32 weeks’ to reinforce the goals of the diet and evaluate their health.